Bradley Braves baseball

 The Bradley Braves baseball team is the varsity intercollegiate athletic team of the Bradley University in Peoria, Illinois, United States.
 The team competes in the National Collegiate Athletic Association's Division I and are members of the Missouri Valley Conference.
 The Braves have played in seven NCAA Tournaments, going in 1950, 1956, 1957, 1959, 1962, 1968 and 2015.

+Bradley in the NCAA Tournament

 Dozer Park

 Dozer Park has been home to the Braves baseball team since 2003.
-The stadium is located in downtown Peoria, and is also home to the Peoria Chiefs.
+The 8,500-seat stadium is located in downtown Peoria, and is also home to the Peoria Chiefs, the High-A affiliate of the St. Louis Cardinals in the Midwest League.

 Head coaches

+Justin Dedman was named head coach in June 2025 after the retirement of Elvis Dominguez.